-The 2012 IRWM Program Guidelines require that an IRWM Plan consider each RMS listed in the CWP Update 2009.
-As part of the stakeholder outreach and involvement process conducted for the 2013 IRWM Plan (refer to Chapter 6, Governance and Stakeholder Involvement), stakeholders were asked to provide input on other potentially applicable RMS that could be considered in the 2013 IRWM Plan.
+The 2016 IRWM Program Guidelines require that an IRWM Plan consider each RMS listed in the CWP

+Update 2013.
+As part of the stakeholder outreach and involvement process conducted for the 2019 IRWM Plan (refer to Chapter 6, Governance and Stakeholder Involvement), stakeholders were asked to provide input on other potentially applicable RMS that could be considered in the 2013 IRWM Plan.
 Those additional RMS are described in Sections 8.2 and 8.4 below.

-8.1.1 Resource Management Strategies in California Water Plan Update 2009
+8.1.1 Resource Management Strategies in California Water Plan Update 2013

-Division 43, Chapter 2, Section 75206(a) of the California Water Code authorizes funding (pursuant to Proposition 84) for long-term water needs of the state, and requires that eligible projects implement IRWM Plans that address the water management strategies identified within the CWP Update 2009:
+Division 26.7, Chapter 7, Section 79740 of the California Water Code authorizes funding for long-term water needs of the state, and requires that eligible projects implement IRWM Plans that address the water management strategies identified within the CWP Update 2013.